 HP's management assessed the effectiveness of HP's internal control over financial reporting as of October 31, 2008, utilizing the criteria set forth by the Committee of Sponsoring Organizations of the Treadway Commission (COSO) in Internal Control-Integrated Framework.
 As discussed in Note 6 to the Consolidated Financial Statements, HP completed its acquisition of Electronic Data Systems Corporation ("EDS") in August 2008.
 HP has excluded EDS from its assessment of the effectiveness of its internal control over financial reporting as of October 31, 2008.
-Revenue from the business operations acquired from EDS represented approximately 3 percent of HP's total net revenue for the fiscal year ended October 31, 2008, and the fair value assigned to tangible assets for purposes of applying the purchase method of accounting as of October 31, 2008.
-Based on the assessment by HP's management, we determined that HP's internal control over financial reporting as of October 31, 2008.
-The effectiveness of HP's internal control over financial reporting as of October 31, 2008.
-The effectiveness of HP's internal control over financial reporting as of October 31, 2008.
+Revenue from the business operations acquired from EDS represented approximately 3 percent of HP's total net revenue for the fiscal year ended October 31, 2008, and the fair value assigned to tangible assets for purposes of applying the purchase method of accounting as of the date of the acquisition accounted for approximately 11 percent of HP's total assets as of October 31, 2008.
+Based on the assessment by HP's management, we determined that HP's internal control over financial reporting was effective as of October 31, 2008.
 The effectiveness of HP's internal control over financial reporting as of October 31, 2008 has been audited by Ernst & Young LLP, HP's independent registered public accounting firm, as stated in their report which appears on page 78 of this Annual Report on Form 10-K.